tirtharajdash/tirtharajdash.github.io/_pages/06_teaching.md

 nav: true
 ---

-At <a rel="external nofollow" href="https://www.bits-pilani.ac.in/goa/ComputerScienceInformationsSystems/ComputerScienceandInformationSystems" target="_blank">BITS Pilani</a> (2015 - present):
+At <a rel="external nofollow" href="https://www.bits-pilani.ac.in/goa/ComputerScienceInformationsSystems/ComputerScienceandInformationSystems" target="_blank">BITS Pilani</a> (2015 - 2022):

 *Courses marked with '\*' are the ones that I have taught at least for 4 semesters.
 My duty for each course is either as Instructor-in-Charge (IC) or as Instructor (IN).
 IC has additional administrative responsibilities concerning the course.*